sreevas2003/Yocto/Description.md

-# Embedded Systems Overview

-## What is an Embedded System?

-An **embedded system** is a combination of hardware and software designed to perform a **specific task**.
-Key characteristics:

-- Equipped with a processing unit.
-- Includes temporary memory and permanent storage.
-- Part of a larger system.
-- Customized for specific functionality.
-- Lower cost compared to general-purpose systems.

-Each component in such a system can be considered an embedded system when it has its own processor and memory.

----

-#  Kernel Configuration: `make menuconfig` vs. Yocto Approach

-When working with Linux kernel customization for embedded systems, there are two main ways to configure the kernel:

----

-## . `make menuconfig` — Traditional Kernel Configuration

-This is the **standard method** used when you're working directly with the Linux kernel source **outside** of Yocto.

 #  What is Yocto Project?

 The **Yocto Project** is an open-source collaboration project that helps developers **create custom Linux distributions** for embedded systems, regardless of the hardware architecture (e.g., ARM, x86).